Master of Engineering

 If you have already completed study relevant to the course you have enrolled in, you may be eligible for credit transfer.

-A completed 3 year Bachelor of Engineering, or equivalent, with an aligned engineering major, from a recognised tertiary institution.
-Degrees completed without standard engineering majors (Civil, Electrical, or Mechanical) will be assessed for compatibility with the Masters course on a case by case basis by the School.
+- A completed three year Bachelor of Engineering, or equivalent, with an aligned engineering major, from a recognised tertiary institution.
+Degrees completed without standard engineering majors (Civil, Electrical, or Mechanical) will be assessed for compatibility with the master's course on a case by case basis by the School.

 Applicants are required to provide evidence of completion within the last 5 years of:

-• An International English Language Testing System (IELTS Academic) overall band score of at least 6.5 overall with a minimum 6.0 for Reading and Writing and 6.0 for Speaking and Listening, or
+- An International English Language Testing System (IELTS Academic) overall band score of at least 6.5 with a minimum 6.0 for Reading and Writing and 6.0 for Speaking and Listening, or

 English test results remain valid for no more than two years between final examination date and the date of commencement of study, and must appear on a single result certificate.